-I am a faculty at the Department of Computer Science at American University.
+I am a faculty at the Department of Computer Science at American University and the director of Computational Material Perception Laboratory.
 My research focuses on human and machine perception, especially perception of material properties of objects in complex and dynamic scenes.
-My long-term goal is to understand the mechanisms underlying perception and action using natural tasks.

-The lab currently has an opening for a PhD fellowship.
-The main topic of this PhD studentship is to understand material perception from images and videos using computer graphics, virtual reality, and computer vision tools.
+The lab currently has an opening for a PhD fellowship (Application deadline Dec 1, 2018).
+The main topic of this PhD studentship is to understand material perception from images and videos using human psychophysics, VR and computer vision tools.
 The ideal candidate should have a strong technical background and have experience in at least one of the following methods: computational modeling, psychophysics, computer graphics, visual psychophysics, and applied math.
-Solid programming skills are highly desirable but not required.
-Candidates with backgrounds in cognitive science, computer science, applied math, physics, and any engineering fields are strongly encouraged to apply.
 Prospective graduate student should contact me directly and are required to apply to the graduate program Behavior, Cognition, & Neuroscience Graduate Program at AU.

 In all inquiries, please send me your detailed CV, a brief description of research interests, your GPA, and specify your programming and analytical skills.

 I am interested in human perception, multi-sensory perception, computer vision, and computer graphics.
 I am particularly interested in various aspects of perception of object material properties: how humans perceive materials with multiple senses, how machine algorithm estimate material properties, and how to simulate realistic material appearance using graphics.
 Current main projects in the lab include:

 - Interaction and integration between tactile and visual perception of object properties in real and virtual environments.